 Introduction

 Post-traumatic stress disorder (PTSD) is one of the most common mental disorders, affecting 7-9% of populations worldwide (REF).
 It typically develops as a response to one or more traumatic events including warfare, natural disasters, sexual assault or other threats to the life and/or safety of a person.
 Re-exposure to trauma-related reminders often leads to severe distress and recurring memories.
-These reminders include cues present at the time of the traumatic events, such as sirens, loud noises or other environmental sensations (REF).
-However, they may also include cues that were not present.
+These reminders include cues that had been present at the time of the traumatic events, but may also include cues that were not present.
 For example, a person with PTSD might encounter a trauma-related cue in an environment not previously associated with the trauma.
-As a result, any novel features of this environment may subsequently become incorporated into the existing trauma memory and lead to further recurrence of traumatic memories.
+As a result, any novel features of this environment may subsequently become incorporated into the existing trauma memory, thereby imbuing the new environment with the capacity to provoke panic, distress and avoidance.

 Animal models are used to study the processes through which cues present at the time of an aversive event come to elicit fear.
 In a traditional fear conditioning paradigm, laboratory rodents are exposed to pairings of an initially neutral stimulus (e.g. a noise) and an innate source of danger (e.g. brief but aversive foot shock) (REF).
-After these pairings, subsequent presentations of the conditioned noise elicit a range of reactions that are indicative of fear in people, including cardiovascular (e.g. changes in blood pressure and heart rate), endocrine (e.g. release of adrenocorticotropic hormone), and behavioural responses (e.g. freezing, potentiated startle) (REF).
+After these pairings, subsequent presentations of the conditioned noise elicit a range of reactions that are indicative of fear in people, including changes in cardiovascular (e.g. changes in blood pressure and heart rate), endocrine (e.g. release of adrenocorticotropic hormone), and behavioural responses (e.g. freezing, potentiated startle) (REF).

-Animals also learn second-order fear conditioning, whereby a neutral stimulus (e.g. a light) is paired with the previously learned stimulus, as in the traditional fear conditioning paradigm discussed above that indicates a source of danger (REF).
-Here, for example, the noise that has previously been paired with a foot shock (stage 1) is now paired with a light instead (stage 2).
-When presented with the light, the animal will show conditioned fear responses despite the light having not been paired with a foot shock.
+Animals also learn to fear new associates of already-conditioned stimuli.
+This process is referred to as second-order fear conditioning.
+In a typical laboratory procedure, rats are exposed to pairings of a neutral stimulus (e.g. a light) and the already-conditioned noise from the example above (REF).
+When subsequently presented with the light alone, rats show conditioned fear responses despite the light having not been paired with a foot shock.
 Recent work in our laboratory has demonstrated this effect and shown that it is conditional on learning that occurs in each stage of training.
 Rats exposed to noise-shock pairings in stage 1 and light-noise pairings in stage 2 froze more during test presentations of the light alone relative to controls (REF LAB).
 Pavlov described this type of learning as second-order, to distinguish it from learning about cues that signal innate sources of danger, which he described as first-order (REF).